Lex Luger: NWA Championship Wrestling from Florida (1985–1987)

-In 1985, Luger walked into the Championship Wrestling Florida office where he met Hiro Matsuda, who had previously trained Hulk Hogan and "Mr. Wonderful" Paul Orndorff.
+In 1985, Luger walked into the Championship Wrestling From Florida office where he met Hiro Matsuda, who had previously trained Hulk Hogan and "Mr. Wonderful" Paul Orndorff.
 Luger adopted the ring name "Lex Luger", being a fan of the comic book villain Lex Luthor, which helped cast himself as a typical wrestling heel which he would continue to be throughout most of his early years in wrestling.
 Luger made his in-ring debut in September 1985.
 He was featured alongside other notorious heels, Percy Pringle and Rick Rude.

 Luger began wrestling for CWF, gaining his first victory on October 31, 1985, against Cocoa Samoa and later won the Southern Heavyweight Championship from Wahoo McDaniel the next month.
-For a short time, he feuded with Barry Windham before they began teaming up against Sir Oliver Humperdink and his team of Ed "The Bull" Gantner, Kareem Muhammed, and The White Ninja.
-On September 1, 1986, he fought NWA World Heavyweight Champion Ric Flair for the title at a show Battle of the Belts III, which resulted in a 60-minute draw.
+For a short time, he feuded with Barry Windham before Luger turned face and began teaming up with Windham against Sir Oliver Humperdink and his team of Ed "The Bull" Gantner, Kareem Muhammed, and The White Ninja.
+On September 1, 1986, he fought NWA World Heavyweight Champion Ric Flair for the title at Battle of the Belts III, which resulted in a 60-minute draw.
 As a result, Flair retained the title.
 Towards the end of his run in Florida, Luger was involved in angles with Kevin Sullivan and Bad News Allen.
 He was also in a steel cage match with Bruiser Brody, where Brody stopped cooperating, leading to Luger climbing over the cage and leaving the match.

-Jim Crockett Promotions/World Championship Wrestling (1987–1992)
+NWA–Jim Crockett Promotions/World Championship Wrestling (1987–1992)

 The Four Horsemen (1987–1989)

 In 1987, Luger went to work for Jim Crockett Promotions (JCP), which was under the NWA banner, with the nickname "The Total Package" and began using "The Human Torture Rack", an Argentine backbreaker rack, as his finisher.
-He was first booked as an associate to Ric Flair's "Four Horsemen" stable until Ole Anderson was kicked out and he became an official member of the group.
-His first big feud was with Nikita Koloff, whom he defeated for the NWA United States Heavyweight Championship on July 11, 1987.
+He turned heel again upon arrival in JCP and was first booked as an associate to Ric Flair's "Four Horsemen" stable until Ole Anderson was kicked out and he became an official member of the group.
+His first big feud was with Nikita Koloff, whom he defeated for the NWA United States Heavyweight Championship (Now WWE United States Championship) on July 11, 1987.
 Manager J. J. Dillon threw a chair over the top of the cage while the referee, Earl Hebner, was down.
 Luger knocked Koloff unconscious with it and then lifted up Koloff in the Torture Rack.
 A revived Hebner then dropped Koloff's arm three times with no response and awarded Luger a submission victory.

 It was during this time that the Horsemen debuted the WarGames match.